gorgexec/MvvmCore/README.md

 That's it.
 With this code you'll get:

 * ViewModel instance created with necessary dependencies, injected to the activity and accessible through `model` property of the corresponding activity.
-*
+* Layout elements accessible through `binding` property of the activity.
+* Initialized `NavController' through `nav()` method of the activity.

 ### Fragment
 There are MvvmCore base classes  `FragmentCore`, `BindableFragmentCore` that should be extended.